kaylynhan/asapp/README.md

 Then cd into the server directory and repeat the process there.

 ## How to Run ##
+If not already running, start up MongoDB with

+`mongod`

 cd into the client directory and enter